-Having completed the evaluation, the evaluator will write up the findings and make a recommendation concerning the award.
-The evaluation report is submitted to the Code Steering Group, which makes the final decision concerning whether to award or not.
-The evaluator will share the report with the provider before submitting it to the Code Steering Committee.
-The Commission (DG EMPL) sends the provider the award decision letter.
-The evaluation report will present the findings and the recommendations in a clear and concise manner allowing the Code Steering Group to make a decision and enabling the provider to reach the global marking or improve the level of their compliance with the Code.
+The first step after having completed the evaluation is to write up the findings and make a recommendation concerning the award.
+There is an evaluator report format in Appendix B to assist providers in this.
+The report is submitted to the Code Steering Group, which makes the final decision concerning whether to award or not.
+The Commission sends the provider the award decision letter, and the evaluator sends them the evaluation report.
+The report needs to present the findings and the recommendations in a clear and concise manner allowing the steering group to make a decision and enabling the provider to reach the global marking or improve the level of compliance.